Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 * `fna_files` : directory containing genome sequence files and concatenated files where the concatenated files contain one fasta entry renamed to the genome identifier and all contigs concatenated into one entry
 * `ffn_files` : directory containing one file per genome listing the nucleotide sequence of all the predicted genes
 * `faa_files` : directory containing one file per genome listing the amino acid sequence of all the predicted genes
-* `bed_files` : directory containing bed files where the location of each of the predicted genes are indicated based on their position in the concatenated genome file
+* `bed_files` : directory containing bed files where the location of each of the predicted genes is indicated based on their position in the concatenated genome file
 * `single_ortho` : directory containing one file per phylotype listing all the single-copy orthogroups (OGs) identified by orthofinder where each line represents an OG id followed by a list of genes from each of the genomes of that phylotype that belong to that OG and the corresponding sequences of these genes can be found in the ffn file belonging to the respective genome
 * `red_bed_files` : directory containing bed files for species representative genomes that only list the positions genes that belong to the core orthogroups of their phylotype